smgpulse007/ollama_poc/README.md

    - Runs in a Docker container for isolation
    - Provides local inference capabilities
    - Ensures data privacy and security
+   - Container Environment:
+     - Based on RHEL 9 for enterprise-grade stability
+     - Includes all necessary system libraries and dependencies
+     - Configured with optimal settings for LLM inference
+     - Persists model data in Docker volumes
+     - Exposes API on port 11434 for local access

 ## 🛠️ Development